alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 ![Fig 22.
 At 16% of the goal on the 3rd day](/images/kanjideck/kickstarter_3.webp)

+There's of course more to do until the campaign is over, and especially more to do afterwards if the campaign is successful.
+But I'll leave that for a follow up post.

 ## Murphy's Law

 To go over a few of the things that did go wrong near the launch: